 We fully understand your desire to take the Chromecast on the road.
 Not only is the Chromecast awesome and a great way to stream media, once you’re used to how convinient it is the cruddy content on basic cable (and the expense of paying for movies in hotels) becomes unbearable.

 Before we dig into potential solutions, let’s outline what you need to make the Chromecast work and where the pitfalls lie.
 Once you have a solid understanding of what the Chromecast needs to function smoothly you can better evaluate the potential solutions and even come up with some of your own.

-The Easy Way: Setup a Wi-Fi Hotspot Using Connectify
+The Easy Way: Set Up a Wi-Fi Hotspot Using Your Laptop

 Connecting your Chromecast through the hotel is going to be a pain or require special hardware — keep reading if you want to learn all the rest of the details.
 But there’s a simpler solution, which is to simply create a Wi-Fi hotspot from your laptop and connect the Chromecast through your laptop instead.

-And if you are at a hotel that charges per-device, Connectify can get all your devices online for the price of one.
-That’s worth it.
+And if you are at a hotel that charges per-device, this can get all your devices online for the price of one, which is pretty handy.

 How the Chromecast Works and Away-from-Home Networking Woes